-Following the Law of 11 February 2021, a new annual tax on securities accounts was introduced (the Annual Tax on Securities Accounts) (Jaarlijkse taks op de effectenrekeningen/Taxe annuelle sur les comptes-titres).
-The Annual Tax on Securities Accounts is levied on securities accounts of which the average value during the reference period (i.e for calendar year 2021, beginning on the date of entry into force of the law and ending on 30 September 2021 and thereafter the period of twelve consecutive months beginning on 1 October and ending, in principle, on 30 September of the next year), exceeds EUR 1,000,000.
+Following the Law of 11 February 2021, an annual tax on securities accounts was introduced (the Annual Tax on Securities Accounts) (jaarlijkse taks op de effectenrekeningen/taxe annuelle sur les comptes-titres).
+The Annual Tax on Securities Accounts is levied on securities accounts of which the average value during the reference period (i.e a period of twelve consecutive months beginning on 1 October and ending, in principle, on 30 September of the next year), exceeds EUR 1,000,000.
 The Annual Tax on Securities Accounts is applicable to securities accounts that are held by resident individuals, companies and legal entities, irrespective as to whether these accounts are held with a financial intermediary in Belgium or abroad.
-The Annual Tax on Securities with a financial intermediary in Belgium.
+The Annual Tax on Securities Accounts also applies to securities accounts held by non-residents individuals, companies and legal entities with a financial intermediary in Belgium.
 However, the Annual Tax on Securities Accounts is not levied on securities accounts held by specific types of regulated entities in the context of their own professional activity and for their own account.